a-n-d-r-3-w/halberdier/index.md

-# About
-**Halberdier** is a password manager for Mac that stores your passwords in an encrypted file located in your home directory at `~/halberdier.aes`.
+**Halberdier** stores your passwords in an encrypted file located in your home directory at `~/halberdier.aes`.

 ![Screenshot](https://raw.githubusercontent.com/a-n-d-r-3-w/halberdier/master/screenshot.png)